 As part of its preparation for IFRS 9, the Group has taken part in several field tests organised by the European Financial Reporting Advisory Group (EFRAG).
 EFRAG was created in order to assist the European Commission in approving the international financial reporting standards published by the IASB by providing technical advice on accounting matters.
-The ultimate impact of the new standard will depend on its effective date for insurers.
-It will also depend on how insurance policies are interpreted within the project's framework which will influence decisions taken in terms of the practical application of IFRS 9.
+These field tests suggest that the standard's main impact will be a possible material increase in securities classified as "Financial assets at fair value through profit or loss".

-■ IFRS 15 - Revenue from Contracts with Customers: published on 28 May 2014 and applicable to accounting periods beginning on or after 1 January 2017, subject to adoption by the European Union, provides a single model to be applied to all contracts with customers.
+IFRS 15 - Revenue from Contracts with Customers

+Published on 28 May 2014 and effective for annual periods beginning on or after 1 January 2017, subject to adoption by the European Union, the standard provides a single model to be applied to all contracts with customers.
 It replaces the standards currently dealing with revenue recognition, namely IAS 18 - Revenue and IAS 11 - Construction Contracts and related interpretations along with the following interpretations: IFRIC 13 - Customer Loyalty Programmes, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfers of Assets from Customers, and SIC 31 - Revenue - Barter Transactions Involving Advertising Services.